braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/subscription_and_usage.md

 ![Data Point Usage over time contrasting current billing cycle allotted data points with running total][8]{: style="max-width:90%;"}

-### App group billing data
+### Workspace billing data

 {% alert note %}
-The app group billing data and app group charts only display for dates after October 1, 2021.
+The workspace billing data and workspace charts only display for dates after October 1, 2021.
 {% endalert %}

-#### Drill to app groups
+#### Drill to workspaces

-The **Drill to App Groups** lets you view granular data point data for each of your app groups.
-Click an app group to see its data point details.
+The **Drill to Workspaces** lets you view granular data point data for each of your workspaces.
+Click an workspace to see its data point details.

-![Drill to app groups for billable data points][9]{: style="max-width:90%;"}
+![Drill to workspaces for billable data points][9]{: style="max-width:90%;"}

-The **App Group Level Data Point Usage by Category** table enables you to see data point counts for each category of data points.
+The **Workspace Level Data Point Usage by Category** table enables you to see data point counts for each category of data points.
 For example, you can see the number of data points driven by sessions and custom events.
-You can use this table to identify the categories of data points that are driving data point consumption for the app group.
+You can use this table to identify the categories of data points that are driving data point consumption for the workspace.

-![App Group Level Data Point Usage by Category][10]{: style="max-width:90%;"}
+![Workspace Level Data Point Usage by Category][10]{: style="max-width:90%;"}

-The **App Group Level Data Point Usage over Time** table enables you to see how that app group's data point usage has changed throughout your billing cycle.
+The **Workspace Level Data Point Usage over Time** table enables you to see how that workspace's data point usage has changed throughout your billing cycle.

-![App Group Level Data Point Usage over Time][11]{: style="max-width:90%;"}
+![Workspace Level Data Point Usage over Time][11]{: style="max-width:90%;"}

-The **App Level Total Data Point Usage** table enables you to see data point usage for each of the apps in your app group.
-You can use this table to identify which apps are driving data point consumption for the app group.
+The **App Level Total Data Point Usage** table enables you to see data point usage for each of the apps in your workspace.
+You can use this table to identify which apps are driving data point consumption for the workspace.

 ![App Level Total Data Point Usage table for multiple apps][12]{: style="max-width:90%;"}